Information Technology Services

 QUIZ AND RAFFLE: OCT 31-NOV 8

 The quiz is closed.
-Raffle winers will be notified the week of November 13.
+Raffle winers were notified the week of November 13.
+Thank you to everyone who participated!

 National Cyber Security Awareness Month at UCOP wrapped up with a short online cybersecurity quiz and raffle -- a fun and easy way for everyone at UCOP to participate in this year’s NCSAM.
 The quiz was open Tues, Oct 31 - Wed, Nov 8.
 Questions were based on information from UCOP's NCSAM awareness materials (handouts, posters, and videos - see below).

-- Raffle: Everyone with an @ucop.edu email address who completed the quiz by November 8 has been entered in a random drawing for small prizes.
-There is no minimum score required for the drawing.
-Winers will be notified the week of November 13.
+- Raffle: Everyone with an @ucop.edu email address who completed the quiz by November 8 was entered in a random drawing for small prizes.
+There was no minimum score required for the drawing.
+Winers were notified the week of November 13.

 The UCOP Link featured an article on September 26th highlighting October activities at UCOP for National Cyber Security Awareness Month -- all listed on this page.